-Everyone speaks a language.
+DNA translation: Everyone speaks a language.
 Animals speak a language.
 Computers speak a language.
 Even your cells speak a language.
-And like any good language, we need to understand the basic rules before we can read and write with it.
+And like any language, we need to understand the basic rules before we can read and write with it.

 Layers of Language

-Before we start with our analogy comparing DNA to language, we should be very clear how we’re using this metaphor.
+Before we continue with our DNA and language analogy, we should be very clear on how we’re using this metaphor.
 Cells can communicate in all sorts of ways.
 They can communicate to other cells with chemicals.
 They can also communicate through electrical signals.
 Today, we’re talking about the communication that cells pass onto their offspring.

 We’re talking about DNA.

 Four letters make up DNA’s alphabet.
 These four letters are: